How to influence workplace politics for better outcomes.

 Now comes the hard part: The question to ask next is, what must be true to make this happen?
 This is when it’s time to be really honest with yourself.
 What do you need to change to make this happen?
 How do you need to be different?
 How do you need to think differently about all of the players?
 And, who’s help is critical to make this vision happen?

 There are people to enlist to help you change what’s happening.
-More often than not you’ll find others want that too.
+More often than not you’ll find others want that change too.
 If you are the leader of the group, you have a legitimate position to work from and others will be happy for your willingness to lead the group to a different place.
 If you aren’t the leader you can still have an influence.
 Just your presence, how you think about all of the players and holding your vision in your mind can have a positive effect.

 There’s much more to do, but this is a solid start.
 A shift in your thinking alone will cause a shift in others.
 Things might start happening that surprise you.
 Your best bet is to be open to surprises.
 Look for them.
 Step in when they happen.
 Hold that vision while being open.
 Involve others.
 Pay attention to the negative but filter out what’s not constructive.